SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-08-17-intel-perceptual-computing-and-the-perceptual-challenge.markdown

 # Further posts

-When I get time I will do some further posts about the SDK and the library I created.&nbsp; Oh time you elusive beast 😀
+When I get time I will do some further posts about the SDK and the library I created.
+Oh time you elusive beast 😀